MLogdberg/mlogdberg.github.io/_posts/2018-12-21-Logic Apps Template Creator Updates.md

 A minor thing for usage but great for consistency and quality in the generator is that there is now a build and release pipeline setup in DevOps.

 * Improved support for Identity Providers, Products and more
+* Added automation for Build & Release via DevOps to increase quality in merged sprints and automate release to PowerShell Gallery
 * Added to PowerShell Gallery [APIManagementTemplate](https://www.powershellgallery.com/packages/APIManagementTemplate/)
 * Split the Template to a template per resource to follow [API Management DevOps best pratices](https://github.com/Azure/azure-api-management-devops-example)